Atlas Runa

 The full title says it plainly: Cozy Mandarin — Acquire Real Chinese at Intermediate Level, and Get Better at it.
 Hosted by Clara, a native speaker, the show releases short daily episodes in Mandarin at a pace and vocabulary density that's been deliberately tuned for intermediate learners.

-Pros: Explicitly intermediate, daily episodes, free transcripts, great for building listening stamina Cons: Short episodes mean individual vocabulary density is lower; best used alongside a longer-form resource
+Pros: Explicitly intermediate, daily episodes, free transcripts, great for building listening comprehension and pronunciation through daily exposure Cons: Short episodes mean individual vocabulary density is lower; best used alongside a longer-form resource

 4. Dashu Mandarin Podcast (大叔中文)

 The no-English-explanations approach sounds intimidating, but it forces something valuable: you start connecting Chinese concepts to other Chinese concepts instead of routing everything through English.
-This is called thinking in the target language, and it's what separates conversational learners from truly fluent ones.
+This is called thinking in the target language — building a Mandarin-speaking mindset that separates conversational learners from truly fluent ones.
 Dashu celebrates their New Year 2026 episode in the feed, confirming it's still actively running.

 Pros: Full-Chinese immersion, excellent pace for intermediate learners, genuinely interesting topics, good for building Chinese-to-Chinese vocabulary associations Cons: No scaffolding — if you're below HSK 3, this will be overwhelming; no English safety net